How to Use Your PDFs

 We recommend staying nearby while your child uses the app, just in case a pop-up or upgrade message appears.

 You can print the PDFs and use them on paper.
-Please note: Our exercise PDFs are designed for full-screen digital use and don't include print margins.
-For best results, adjust your printer scaling to fit the page.
+Our exercise PDFs are designed for full-screen digital use and don't include print margins.
+For best results, adjust your printer settings (for example: "Fit to page" or "Scale to fit").

 Tip for parents 💛

-Before your child starts, read the short introduction inside the PDF for extra guidance.
+Before your child starts, take a moment to read the short introduction inside the PDF for extra guidance.

 Want to keep your child's work as a memory?
-Make a copy (see step 10 below) and name it after your child.
-That way you'll always have a clean version ready for next time or sibling crews.
+You can make a copy (see step 10 below) and name it after your child.
+That way, you'll always have a clean version ready for next time or for sibling crews.

 Quick Start Guide